The Benefits Of Mediation With An Accredited Mediator

 Mediation is an alternative dispute procedure in which an impartial third party acts as a mediator between disagreeing parties to successfully resolve issues and reach legal agreements.
 Mediators help the parties cover the same issues that would be covered in litigation, but often with less hostility.
 The mediation process is able to offer significant advantages over other legal proceedings.

-Private and Productive
+Private And Productive

 Only the involved parties and the mediator will know what is discussed during the mediation sessions.
 The mediator does not take sides.
 Instead, acting as a neutral party, the mediator tries to get all other parties to work together to resolve their issues.
-The parties can usually come to a resolution that is more beneficial to each than if they went through litigation.
+The parties can usually come to a resolution that is more beneficial to each other than if they went through litigation.
 Additionally, mediation allows disagreeing parties to maintain more power over final decisions.
 With divorce litigation, the judge has the ultimate control over how the assets and debts are split, who pays child support, and who gets custody of the children.
 A mediator can help all parties to reach their own decision and divide assets and responsibilities in a mutually pleasing situation, especially in cases of post-divorce modifications.

 Mediation is able to remove much of the combative attitude associated with court proceedings, allowing parties to focus on solutions, and not become mired in fighting.

 Hiring attorneys and seeking a court verdict can be extremely expensive.
 A mediator often proves much more cost-effective, especially because of the length of time required for litigation.
 With mediation, many cases can be mediated in two to three months.
 However, a typical litigated case can take well over a year.
-Mediation is also able to remove much of the combative attitude associated with court proceedings, allowing parties to focus on solutions, and not become mired in fighting.
+Mediation is also able to remove much of the combative attitude associated with court proceedings, allowing parties to focus on solutions, and not become mired in the fighting.

-Better for Future Relationships
+Better For Future Relationships

 In the case of divorce, parents who decide to mediate rather than arbitrate or go to trial can show their children they are able to work together.
 In these situations, there also tends to be much less antagonism between the parents, resulting in less stress for the children.
 In addition, parties who mediate rather than litigate are often able to get along better once the divorce or legal agreement is final, avoiding the bitterness and anger that often accompanies litigation.

-Let an Experienced Mediator Help You
+Let An Experienced Mediator Help You

 Attorney Frank E. Tournour and our attorneys at Tournour Law have successfully mediated hundreds of cases.
 His experience and compassion can help you reach a satisfactory legal agreement without the pain of enduring a long, drawn-out litigation process.
 We can provide guidance on how to choose a divorce mediator and more during a consultation.
 Schedule an appointment today to let Mr. Tournour begin helping you reach a satisfactory legal arrangement.